 Despite how it may seem in the movies or on TV, travelers are very rarely forced to cope with natural disasters while on vacation.
-The fact that most destinations’ travel seasons are when weather and terrain are usually in harmony, and the rarity of Mother Nature’s mega surprises, means that your trip will likely be free of any sort of natural catastrophe.
-Unfortunately, most travelers think that means they don’t need to take precautions for how to deal with a natural disaster on a vacation.
-But they should.
+The fact that most destinations’ travel seasons are when weather and terrain are usually in harmony, and the rarity of nature’s mega surprises, means that your trip will likely be free of any sort of natural catastrophe.
+But snagging deals on last minute flights and luxurious hotels don’t make you immune to Mother Nature’s whims.

 Here’s some advice on what you can do to be ready if your vacation is hit by a natural disaster.